Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The Straight Baguette can complement a range of Diamond Shapes, though it’s most commonly used to accent Round Brilliant, Marquise and Asscher Cuts.

 Distinct and full of personality, Trillion Cut Diamonds embody a triangular shape.
 The unique shape is a divergence from the more common round, square and rectangular accent diamonds.
 Trillions are complementary as side stones because they bring attention to the main stone without overpowering the piece.
-They also easily follow the natural curve of a ring, like in this stunning 18K white gold three stone pave diamond ring.
+They also easily follow the natural curve of a ring, like in this stunning 18K white gold three stone pave diamond ring from James Allen.
 Due to their immense table width, Trillion Cuts tend to look larger than other stones of the same Carat weight.

 Small Round Diamonds are simple and stunning accents.
 Their classic round design makes them an excellent match for every Diamond Shape and are well placed in Three Stone, Side Stone, Pave or Channel settings.